Knowledge Base

 Orphan pages essentially sabotage your SEO efforts.
 Below are a few reasons why orphan pages are bad for SEO:

 i.
-Orphan pages are hard for search engines to find because they lack internal links, leading to lower visibility in search results.
+Orphan pages often go unindexed because search engines struggle to discover them without internal links, severely limiting their visibility in search results.

 iii.
 These pages miss out on link equity from other parts of your site, which reduces their authority and ability to rank well.